Scottish Links Golf

 Next is the 136 yard 13th, which Jack Nicklaus calls a "great par 3" for a reason.
 The very narrow green is protected by 5 bunkers in addition to many undulations, which means if you miss the green you've got a real chore on your hands.
 What fools you on this seeming easy par 3 is that it is uphill.
 I sat for an hour during the Open Championship in and watched player after player come up short.
 Take an extra club on this one.

-Muirfield is one of the purest tests of golf you can ever experienceFriend, this is one of the purest tests of links golf you will ever experience.
+Muirfield is one of the purest tests of links golf you can ever experienceFriend, this is one of the purest tests of links golf you will ever experience.
 It has regularly been voted the best golf course in the United Kingdom--and in the land where golf was invented and where there are more great golf courses per square mile than anywhere in the world, that's saying something.
 It is truly a fabulous layout and absolutely worth the play.

 Important info -